maricsnel/WeeklySQLChallenge/Week 5.md

 GROUP BY platform;
 ```

-Explanation: This query calculates the total count of transactions for each platform by grouping the data based on the ```platform``` column.
+- The `COUNT(Transactions)` function calculates the total number of transactions for each unique value in the "platform" column.

+- The `GROUP BY platform` clause groups the results by unique values in the "platform" column.

 | platform | total_transactions |
 |----------|--------------------|
 | Shopify  | 8549               |